UVDoc: Neural Grid-based Document Unwarping: Experiments

 \subsection{Ablation study}

-We show the effectiveness of the dual task learning, i.e., combining predicting the 3D and the 2D grid meshes in the training process, as well as the benefit of combined training on both Doc3D and our UVDoc dataset, via ablation experiments.
-As we notice large variance in the OCR performance during our experiments, here we use averages of 10 repeated experiments with constant settings to perform the ablation study.
+We show the effectiveness of the dual-task learning, i.e., the combination of predicting the 3D and the 2D grid meshes in the training process, the effectiveness of the reconstruction loss $\mathcal{L}_r$, as well as the benefit of combined training on both Doc3D and our UVDoc dataset, via ablation experiments.
+As we notice large variance in the OCR performance, we use averages of 10 repeated experiments with constant settings to perform the ablation study.

-We first show that the dual task of learning the 3D grid $W$ along with the 2D grid $G$ improves the performance by comparing it against our full model but with the loss on $W$ removed. \tabref{tab:ablation_grid3d} shows that including the MSE loss on $W$ greatly improves the MS-SSIM, LD and AD metrics.
-On average MS-SSIM improves by 4.7\%, LD by 8.8\% and AD by 3.3\%.
-These improvements are statistically significant, as indicated by the $p$-values (one-tailed unpaired t-test) of $p=7\times10^{-10}$, $p=7\times10^{-9}$, $p=3\times10^{-5}$, respectively.
-The average CER and ED scores degrade slightly, but these changes are not statistically significant, as indicated by the $p$-values ($p=0.1$ and $p=0.4$, respectively).

-We show in \tabref{tab:ablation_mixeddata} that training on a combination of the Doc3D and UVDoc datasets significantly improves the performance on all metrics, compared to training only on the Doc3D data.
+We first show in \tabref{tab:ablation} that training on a combination of the Doc3D and UVDoc datasets considerably improves the performance on all metrics, compared to training only on the Doc3D data.
 To ensure a fair comparison between the two, we double the number of epochs for the Doc3D-only training (both the number of epochs at a constant learning rate, as well as the number of epochs with linearly decaying learning rate), such that they process the same number of samples and have an equal amount of optimizer steps.
-Adding the UVDoc data to the training process leads to improvements of 4.5\% for MS-SSIM, 7.6\% for LD and 2.5\% for AD ($p=1\times10^{-9}, p=2.7\times10^{-7}$ and $ p=6\times10^{-4}$).
-For CER and ED there is a small decrease in performance, but this change is not statistically significant ($p=0.09$ and $p=0.1$).
-We attribute the improvement in visual metrics performance to the fact that our data (UVDoc) is closer in appearance to the real document photographs in the DocUNet dataset, as well as the fact that the 3D ground-truth data in our dataset is more physically accurate (albeit coarser), since we do not apply any smoothing to it.
+In particular, adding the UVDoc data to the training process leads to improvements of 8.9\% for MS-SSIM, 12.9\% for LD and 9.7\% for AD on the DocUNet benchmark.
+We attribute the improvement in performance to the fact that our data (UVDoc) is closer in appearance to the real document photographs in the DocUNet dataset, as well as the fact that the 3D ground-truth data in our dataset is more physically accurate (albeit coarser), since we do not apply any smoothing to it.

+We also show that the dual-task of learning the 3D grid $W$ along with the 2D grid $G$ improves the performance by comparing it against our full model but with the loss on $W$ removed. \tabref{tab:ablation} shows that including the $L_1$ loss on $W$ greatly improves all non-OCR metrics on both DocUNet and UVDoc benchmarks whilst the OCR metrics remain comparable.

+\tabref{tab:ablation} additionally shows the benefits of the reconstruction loss.
+Adding it improves performances on almost all metrics, and those that worsen only do so slightly.
+This loss helps the model to target content in the document, making the unwarping better in the areas that matter the most.